agrzeslak/cheatsheet/docs/sql.md

 ---

 ## PowerUpSQL
-_Must run from Windows; issues with Powershell for Linux_
+_Must run from Windows; issues with PowerShell for Linux_

 <https://github.com/NetSPI/PowerUpSQL>